aaghamohammadi/pysolorie/docs/contributing.rst

 - **Adding New Features**: Contribute by introducing new features that can enhance the functionality of the project.

 After making your changes and ensuring all tests pass, you can submit your contributions by creating a pull request on GitHub.
+Please be informed that the pull request should be created for the **dev branch**.
+We do not accept pull requests for the main branch.

 Please note, we strive to keep our dependencies to a minimum.
 Any addition of a new dependency should be well justified and absolutely necessary.